Ardelyx Inc. (ARDX): Is this the Most Sought-After Stock Today?

-Ardelyx Inc. (ARDX) is priced at $0.68 after the most recent trading session.
-At the very opening of the session, the stock price was $0.63 and reached a high price of $0.68, prior to closing the session it reached the value of $0.62.
-The stock touched a low price of $0.6138.Recently in News on July 1, 2022, Ardelyx, Inc. Reports Employment Inducement Grants.
+At the end of the latest market close, Ardelyx Inc. (ARDX) was valued at $0.66.
+In that particular session, Stock kicked-off at the price of $0.70 while reaching the peak value of $0.709 and lowest value recorded on the day was $0.645.
+The stock current value is $0.66.Recently in News on July 1, 2022, Ardelyx, Inc. Reports Employment Inducement Grants.
 Ardelyx, Inc. (Nasdaq: ARDX), a biopharmaceutical company founded with a mission to discover, develop and commercialize innovative first-in-class medicines that meet significant unmet medical needs, today announced that on June 28, 2022, the compensation committee of the company’s board of directors granted six new non-executive employees options to purchase an aggregate of 332,483 shares of the company’s common stock, and granted an aggregate of 83,375 Restricted Stock Units (RSUs) to eight new non-executive employees.
 Each stock option has an exercise price per share equal to $0.57 per share, which was the closing trading price of the company’s common stock on the date of grant.
 The stock options and RSUs were granted as inducements material to each employee’s decision to enter into employment with Ardelyx, in accordance with Nasdaq Listing Rule 5635(c)(4).
 You can read further details here

 Ardelyx Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.3800 on 04/04/22, with the lowest value was $0.4902 for the same time period, recorded on 06/16/22.